mdogy/CZI_2020-07_mpl/CZI.md

 > contributors and audience.
 Please see examples from successful second
 > cycle applications ​(maximum of 250 words)

-The Matplotlib project is committed to being an open and welcoming project where everyone
+The Matplotlib project is committed to being an open and welcoming project.
+It is critical that all contributors, independent of experience level both in general and with the project, feels safe to make mistakes, be wrong, and learn.